 Want to Join Us?

-If you are an author, agent, or publicist interested in learning more about the National Writers Series, reach out to Executive Director Jillian Manning at email@example.com.
+If you are an author, agent, or publicist interested in learning more about the National Writers Series, please reach out to us at [email protected].